 - Assured Returns: FDs provide a fixed interest rate for the entire tenure, ensuring predictable returns.

 - Flexible Tenure: Investors can choose FD tenures that suit their financial goals, ranging from a few days to several years.

 - Liquidity Options: While premature withdrawal may attract penalties, FDs offer some liquidity, allowing partial withdrawals in emergencies.

 - Tax Efficiency: FDs with a tenure of five years or more are eligible for tax benefits under Section 80C of the Income Tax Act.

 - Interest Rate Variability: FD interest rates can vary across banks and tenures, impacting overall returns.

 - Impact of Inflation: FD returns may not always outpace inflation, leading to a decrease in real returns over time.

 So, let's look at which seems like an ideal investment tool for senior citizens:

 1. Returns: Both SCSS and Fixed Deposits offer assured returns.
-Interest rates for the Senior Citizen Savings Scheme (SCSS) are 8.2% annually for the second quarter of FY 2023–24.
-The Bajaj Finance fixed deposit currently provides 8.60% p.a. returns to senior citizens for a special tenure for 44 months which is one of the most competitive returns in the market.
+Interest rates for the Senior Citizen Savings Scheme (SCSS) are up to 8.2% p.a. for the second quarter of FY 2023–24.
+The Bajaj Finance fixed deposit currently provides up to 8.60% p.a. returns to senior citizens for a special tenure for 44 months which is one of the most competitive returns in the market.